aipachakutiqwan/langgraph-gemini-snippet/CONTRIBUTING.md

 # CONTRIBUTING

-Welcome to the project template to create AI services, and thank you for your interest in contributing!
+Welcome to the Python code snippet for LangGraph using Google Gemini (ChatGoogleGenerativeAI), and thank you for your interest in contributing!

 This guide is chiefly for users wishing to contribute to the project services template version.

 ## ⚡ Development

 Below are the tools used during development.
-Please ensure that you always **start your contributions by creating a feature branch from the "release-dev" branch.**
+Please ensure that you always **start your contributions by creating a feature branch from the "main" branch.**

 :exclamation: Note: Ensure that **Python version 3.12.x** is installed on your local machine, as it is the version compatible with this documentation.

 #### 🌱 Managing dependencies

 Based on [UV](https://docs.astral.sh/uv/getting-started/installation/)

+- Create Python environment
+    ```bash
+    uv venv
+    ```
+- Activate environment
+    ```bash
+    source .venv/bin/activate
+    ```
+- Install Python libraries
+    ```bash
+    uv pip install -r pyproject.toml --group dev
+    ```

 #### 🌱 Initializing pre-commit